suhank/zea-engine/docs/concepts/groups.md

 ### What is a Group and why should I care

 Groups are a way to give structure to your scene and make it easier to apply materials and kinematics.

-Typically CAD and other forms of 3D data do not have a hiearchy that necessarily aligns withthe goals of your current project.
+Typically CAD and other forms of 3D data do not have a hierarchy that necessarily aligns with the goals of your current project.
 Groups can be used to organize data in the scene so it becomes easier to work with.

 #### Using groups to assign materials